apigee/consumer-data-standards-au/README.md

 - Introspection
 - OpenID Provider Configuration

+and administration endpoints:
+- Metadata Update
+- Get Metrics

 Other APIs will be gradually added.

 This repository includes:
 1. A set of reusable artefacts (Shared flows) that implement common functionality mandated by the standards (e.g: check request headers and parameters, include pagination information and self links in responses, etc.).
 These shared flows can be used in any CDS Banking API implementation
 2. API Proxies (*CDS-Products, CDS-Accounts*) as a reference implementation.
-These API proxies return mock data from a fictional bank, and showcase how to include those reusable artefacts
+These API proxies return mock data from a fictional bank, and showcase how to include those reusable artefacts and best practices such as caching of (mock) responses
 3. An API proxy (*oidc-mock-provider*) that implements a standalone Open ID Connect Identity Provider, based on the open source package [oidc-provider](https://github.com/panva/node-oidc-provider)
 3. An API Proxy (*oidc*) that  highlights one of the multiple patterns in which Apigee can interact with an Identity Provider.
 In this case, the standalone OIDC provider issues identity tokens, and Apigee issues opaque access and refresh tokens